 Park on Lakewood Road, although if you have a double buggy, the Doncaster Road entrance is the recommended option as the gate can be a bit of a squeeze.

-Goblin Combe is a dramatic limestone gorge surrounded by woodland, with grassland and heath above and a Site of Specific Scientific Interest, designated by Natural England.
+Goblin Combe walks wind and wend their way around a dramatic limestone gorge surrounded by woodland, with grassland and heath above.

 A small car park is located on Cleeve Hill Road BS9 7PH, near the Goblin Combe Environment Centre.